-Ice & Lights Winter Village, Cameron Run, Nov 20 – Jan 3
+Ice and Lights Winter Village at Cameron Run, Alexandria, Nov 18 – Jan 1

-Ice & Lights Winter Village at Cameron Run features lots of sparkly photo locations including a walk-thru tree and photo frame, giant wreath, and beautiful design stars.
+Ice & Lights Winter Village at Cameron Run features lots of sparkly photo locations including a walk-thru tree and giant wreath.
 For an extra fee, enjoy an hour of fun on the ice skating rink.
-Light-up and cuddly items are available for purchase, and the concession stand sells treats and drinks. $7.95 or $19.43 with 1 hour of skating.
-Skating tickets are limited and must be purchased online.
-Open nightly, including holidays, 5:00 – 10:00.

 Lewis Ginter Botanic Garden sparkles with more than half-a-million twinkling lights.
-See hand-crafted botanical decorations, model trains, holiday dinners, firepit with s’mores and hot chocolate (for purchase), nightly family activities, and more. $13/11/8 for adults/seniors/children.
-5:00 – 10:00 pm nightly.
+See hand-crafted botanical decorations, model trains, firepits with s’mores and hot chocolate (for purchase), nightly family activities, and more.

 Extend your holiday fun with a Weekend Getaway to Richmond Virginia.